matteoc99/laravel-preference/README.md

 - Switch from `HasValidation` to `ValidationRule`
 - Signature changes on the trait: group got removed and name now requires a `PreferenceGroup`
 - Builder: setting group got removed and name now expects a `PreferenceGroup` enum
+- `DataRule` has been removed, add a constructor to get you own, tailored, params

 ## Test